Failing to Comply With SBA Joint Venture Definition and Affiliation Rules Can Cost You the Contract.

 The SBA definition of joint venture impacts the small business size rules under 13 CFR 121.103(h).
 According to the SBA, a joint venture is an entity with limited duration.

-Three in Two Rule: Under the current joint venture agreement meaning, you can submit no more than three bidding offers over a two-year period.
-The rules allow a specific joint venture to be awarded three contracts over a two-year period.
+Under the current joint venture agreement definition, you can submit more than the original three bidding offers over a two-year period.
+The rules now allow a specific joint venture to be awarded unlimited government contracts over a two-year period.
+If the joint venture goes over the three years then any contracts to the joint venture will create affiliation

 Under the new SBA rules, the JV partners to a joint venture agreement could form a second joint venture and be awarded three more contracts, and a third joint venture to be awarded three more.
 There are differing opinions as to whether the definitions and applications of the SBA affiliation rules create unnecessary confusion for companies.